-Consistent with this, previous studies have found that children who can count beyond 100 are better able to decompose numbers into decades and ones, whereas children who can’t count as high appear to store the count list as a memorized string (Fuson, Richards, & Briars, 1982; Siegler & Robinson, 1982).
+Consistent with this hypothesis, previous studies have found that children who can count beyond 100 are better able to decompose numbers into decades and ones, whereas children who can’t count as high appear to store the count list as a memorized string (Fuson, Richards, & Briars, 1982; Siegler & Robinson, 1982).
 Also relevant is that children who can’t yet count all the way to 100 nevertheless make errors which suggest some knowledge of rules that structure counting.
 For example, when asked to count as high as they can, many children stop at decade transitions (Fuson et al., 1982; Siegler & Robinson, 1982; Wright, 1994), with the most frequent being 29 and 39 (Gould, 2017).
 If children were merely reciting a memorized and unstructured list as they do the alphabet, we might expect the distribution of their errors to be random rather than at decade transitions.
-These errors suggest that children have memorized an initial list, e.g., up to 20 or 30, and use some form of rule, discussed below, to generate numbers up to the next decade transition (which requires memorized knowledge, since in English decade labels are irregular, and can’t be generated from a rule alone).
-Consistent with this, children exposed to languages with relatively transparent base-10 counting systems, like Mandarin or Cantonese Chinese, appear to count higher and make fewer errors than children learning less transparent counting systems, like English or Welsh (Dowker, Bala, & Lloyd, 2008; Miller, Smith, Zhu, & Zhang, 1995; Miller & Stigler, 1987).
+Instead, their errors suggest that children have memorized an initial list, e.g., up to 20 or 30, and use some form of morphological rule, like the one described above, to generate numbers up to the next decade transition (which requires memorized knowledge, since in English decade labels are irregular, and can’t be generated from a rule alone).
+Consistent with this, children exposed to languages with relatively transparent base-10 counting systems, like Mandarin or Cantonese Chinese, appear to count higher and make fewer errors than children learning less transparent counting systems, like English or Welsh (Miller, Smith, Zhu, & Zhang, 1995; Miller & Stigler, 1987; for related work, see Dowker, Bala, & Lloyd, 2008).
 Such evidence suggests that children make use of the linguistic structure of their count list to learn rules governing counting.
 An open question - and the main focus of the present study - is whether learning that number words are compositionally structured might facilitate insights into the conceptual structure of numbers, such as learning the successor function and infinity.

-Critically, knowing that numbers exhibit a successor relation might not automatically lead children to believe that numbers never end.
-As noted by Cheung et al. (2017), many children in their study believed that it’s always possible to add 1 to a set but nevertheless believe that numbers must ultimately end (children they called Successor Only Knowers), whereas only a handful of children held the opposite pattern of beliefs - that you can’t always add 1, but that numbers are nevertheless infinite (what they called Endless Only Knowers).
+Critically, although the successor function logically entails that numbers are infinite, young children may not automatically compute the entailments of their beliefs, and may not infer from their successor knowledge that numbers never end.
+As noted by Cheung et al. (2017), many children in their study believed that it’s always possible to add 1 to a set but nevertheless believed that numbers must ultimately end (children they called Successor Only Knowers), whereas only a handful of children held the opposite pattern of beliefs - that you can’t always add 1, but that numbers are nevertheless infinite (what they called Endless Only Knowers).
 Previous studies find the same pattern but report no Endless Only knowers at all (Evans, 1983; Hartnett & Gelman, 1998).
 Cheung et al. (2017) interpreted this pattern as evidence for a developmental sequence whereby children learn some kind of bounded (item-based) successor rule that applies to a finite list, and only later learn that numbers never end.
-For example, children may first learn that known numbers exhibit a successor relation by empirically noticing this relation between familiar numbers, but may make the induction that this function is recursive by learning that number words can be productively generated via the base-10 rules that govern counting.
+For example, children may first learn that known numbers exhibit a successor relation by empirically noticing this relation between familiar numbers, but may make the induction that this function is recursive by learning that number words can be productively generated via the additive decade+unit rule that governs counting.
 On this hypothesis, experience with counting may be related to both learning the successor function and that numbers are infinite, but for different reasons – e.g., in the first instance providing opportunities for item-based observation regarding relations between known numbers, and in the second instance allowing children to discover rules that generate an unbounded set of numerical symbols.